We are an independent charity and our partnerships help us to reach as many people as possible.

 MMM builds on the World Hypertension League’s (WHL) established World Hypertension Day, held on 17 May each year, with health professionals volunteering to offer free blood pressure measurements at local screening sites around the world.

 After three successful years, over 4.2 million people were screened in almost 100 countries and almost 1 million people identified with untreated or inadequately treated hypertension.
-MMM was forced to pause in 2020, but is returning in 2021 and over 85 countries have signed up to take part, aiming to test 1 million people.
+Over 90 countries have signed up to take part, aiming to test 1 million people.

 May Measurement Month is supported by Blood Pressure UK.